CryptoJones/AzureSQLServerBackup/README.md

 Once you have verified your configuration is correct, you can set the program to run as a schedualed task.

 Error codes used;
-0 -
+* 0 - Success
-1 - Failed to backup
+* 1 - Failed to backup
-2 - Configuration file written
+* 2 - Configuration file written
-29 - Couldn't write configuration file
+* 29 - Couldn't write configuration file
-30 - Couldn't read configuration file
+* 30 - Couldn't read configuration file